 One of our newest CDRC colleagues volunteered her time and effort to revising our lighting regulations.
 An objective is to have reasonable regulations being respectful of astronomical exploration by adhering to Dark Sky while reflecting (couldn’t help the pun) new improvements in lighting.
 Some of the suggested revisions provided for uplighting, temporary recreational lighting, and entry gate lighting locations.
 Members can attend our Regulations Review meetings to provide their thoughts in discussions of these proposed revisions.
 (The next one is October 16th @ 8:30a, but check to see what regulations are on the Agenda).
 Any revisions will be reviewed by the Board and Members to insure the revised regulations maintain the Covenant as a rural oasis in an urban world, even at night.
 This policy may annoy non-resident Lyft drivers, but Covenant Members appreciate the benefits of Dark Sky.

 While on the subject of extinction and lights, our downtown could use some revitalizing and Star Power.
-The North Coast Repertory Theatre is looking for a site to construct a new 349-seat theatre.
-(Like me in my jeans, they are outgrowing their current venue, a smaller theatre in Solano Beach).
+The North Coast Repertory Theater is looking for a site to construct a new 349-seat theater.
+(Like me in my jeans, they are outgrowing their current venue, a smaller theater in Solana Beach).
 Wouldn’t their building in Rancho Santa Fe brighten our town offering sophisticated evening and weekend entertainment appropriate to the “high class place of residence” as the PC calls Rancho Santa Fe?
 A joint effort of Covenant benefactors and Board to find a site would add another exciting major architectural project like the new pharmacy and grocery for CDRC Review.
-While personally I like Gehry’ s Disney Hall for music and Chinese Grauman/Stanford Theatres for film noir, until Members amend the Covenant otherwise, we’d love Latin-inspired architecture for a repertory theatre.
+While personally I like Gehry’ s Disney Hall for music and Chinese Grauman/Stanford Theatres for film noir, until Members amend the Covenant otherwise, we’d love Latin-inspired architecture for a repertory theater.
 (PC Par.
 157)

 The statements made in this column are the opinions of the author and not those of the Rancho Santa Fe Association Covenant Design Review Committee